AlwynBarry/cs-integration/README.md

 ## Demo

-Currently there is no demo site, but the Features Events on https://www.cambray.org/, the Small Groups list on https://www.cambray.org/connect/smallgroups/ and the events list on https://www.cambray.org/whats-on/ each use this plugin on a live church site.
+Currently there is no demo site, but the Features Events on https://www.cambray.org/, the Small Groups list on https://www.cambray.org/connect/smallgroups/, the events list on https://www.cambray.org/whats-on/ and the calendar on https://www.cambray.org/whats-on/calendar each use this plugin on a live church site.

 ## Contributions